More at rubyonrails.org:

 The after_initialize callback is triggered every time a new object of the class is initialized.

 The find_by_* and find_by_*! methods are dynamic finders generated automatically for every attribute.
-Learn more about them at the Dynamic finders section
+Learn more about them in the Dynamic finders section.

 Just as with validations, it is also possible to skip callbacks by using the following methods: